jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   (b) revoke Schedule 1AA and substitute a new schedule setting out in an up-to-date form the text of the Stockholm Convention.

 ### 141 Procedure for making Orders in Council
-(1) Before making any recommendation for the purpose of making any Order in Council under this Act (other than any Order in Council or part of an Order in Council made under section 9(1), section 55(7), section 140(1)(i), (j), (m), or (n), or section 140A), the Minister shall—and the Minister shall have regard to those submissions and comments received in accordance with paragraph (a) and to the advice received in accordance with paragraph (b).
+(1) Before making any recommendation for the purpose of making any Order in Council under this Act (other than any Order in Council or part of an Order in Council made under section 9(1), 55(7), 140(1)﻿(i), (j), or (m), or 140B), the Minister shall—and the Minister shall have regard to those submissions and comments received in accordance with paragraph (a) and to the advice received in accordance with paragraph (b).
   (a) request the Authority to—
     (i) do everything reasonably practicable on its part to advise all persons, who or which in its opinion may be affected by any Order in Council made in accordance with the recommendation, of the proposed terms of the Order in Council; and
     (ii) give such persons a reasonable opportunity to make submissions on them to the Authority; and (iii) advise the Minister of any submissions received, and any comments the Authority wishes to make on the submissions or the proposed Order in Council; and
   (b) request the Authority to advise on the best international practices and standards for the safe management of hazardous substances and new organisms,—
-(2) Subsection (1)(a) shall not apply in respect of any Order in Council if the Minister considers it is desirable in the public interest that the Order in Council be made urgently.
+(2) Subsection (1)﻿(a) shall not apply in respect of any Order in Council if the Minister considers it is desirable in the public interest that the Order in Council be made urgently.
+(2A) Subsection (1) does not apply in respect of an Order in Council if its sole purpose is to revoke any regulations replaced or to be replaced, or otherwise provided for, by an EPA notice or by any regulations or safe work instrument made under the Health and Safety at Work Act 2015.
 (3) A failure to comply with subsection (1) shall not affect the validity of any Order in Council made under this Act.

 ### 141A Incorporation of material by reference
-(1) The following material may be incorporated by reference into any regulations, group standard, notice of transfer, or code of practice:
+(1) The following material may be incorporated by reference into any regulations, EPA notice, group standard, notice of transfer, or code of practice:
   (a) standards, requirements, or recommended practices of national or international organisations:
   (ab) standards, requirements, or recommended practices prescribed in any country or jurisdiction or by any group of countries:
-  (b) any document or other material that, in the opinion of the Minister (in the case of regulations) or the Authority (in the case of a group standard, notice of transfer, or code), is too large or impractical to be printed as part of the regulations, group standard, notice of transfer, or code.
+  (b) any document or other material that, in the opinion of the Minister (in the case of regulations) or the Authority (in the case of an EPA notice, a group standard, a notice of transfer, or a code), is too large or impractical to be printed as part of the regulations, EPA notice, group standard, notice of transfer, or code.
-(2) Any such material may be so incorporated in regulations, a group standard, a notice of transfer, or a code of practice either in whole or in part, and either unmodified or with such additions or variations as are specified in the regulations, group standard, notice of transfer, or code.
+(2) Any such material may be so incorporated in regulations, an EPA notice, a group standard, a notice of transfer, or a code of practice either in whole or in part, and either unmodified or with such additions or variations as are specified in the regulations, EPA notice, group standard, notice of transfer, or code.
-(3) Material has legal effect as part of the regulations, group standard, notice of transfer, or code of practice in which the material is incorporated by reference.
+(3) Material has legal effect as part of the regulations, EPA notice, group standard, notice of transfer, or code of practice in which the material is incorporated by reference.
 (4)

 ### 141B Amendment to, or replacement of, material incorporated by reference
-(1) An amendment to, or replacement of, material has legal effect as part of the regulations, group standard, or code of practice in which the material is incorporated by reference only if a notice is published in the Gazette—
+(1) An amendment to, or replacement of, material has legal effect as part of the regulations, EPA notice, group standard, or code of practice in which the material is incorporated by reference only if a notice is published in the Gazette—
   (a) stating that the amendment or replacement has that effect; and (b) specifying the date of the notice, or a later date, as the date on which the amendment or replacement has that effect.
 (2) The following person may publish the notice:
-  (a) the Minister, in the case of material incorporated in regulations; or (b) the Authority, in the case of material incorporated in a group standard or code of practice.
+  (a) the Minister, in the case of material incorporated in regulations; or (b) the Authority, in the case of material incorporated in an EPA notice or a group standard or code of practice.
 (3) The notice must not be published unless the amendment or replacement material is of the same general character as the material amended or replaced.
 (4) An amendment to, or replacement of, material does not have legal effect as part of a notice of transfer in which the material is incorporated by reference.